llaallii/Portfolio/README.md

 - **Performance** - Optimized for speed and SEO
 - **Accessibility** - Built with accessibility best practices

+## 🚁 3D Hero

+The hero section supports interactive 3D elements rendered with WebGL.
+It uses React Three Fiber and several helper libraries to handle animations, gestures, and scene composition.
+The main packages are:

+- `three` and `@react-three/fiber` for rendering the scene
+- `@react-three/drei` for useful helpers and controls
+- `@react-three/postprocessing` for visual effects
+- `@react-spring/three` for spring-based animations
+- `gsap` for timeline animations
+- `zustand` for lightweight state management
+- `leva` for on-screen controls
+- `@use-gesture/react` for pointer and touch gestures
+- `maath` for math utilities

 ## 🛠️ Getting Started

 1. Clone the repository: